MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 #### Configure Attribute Flow

 This guide assumes you will be creating a sync rule.
-As with join and projection, is not needed to define the attribute flow in MIM Sync, as it is handle by the sync rule that is to be created later.
+Projection is not needed to define the attribute flow in MIM Sync, as it is handled by the sync rule that is created later.
 Leave default and click ok.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/b7cd0d294d4f361f0551bf2cb774d5f5.png)

 #### Configure Deprovision

-The setting to configure deprovision is to allow you to configure MIM sync to delete the object if the metaverse object is deleted.
+The setting to configure deprovision allows you to configure MIM sync to delete the object, if the metaverse object is deleted.
 In this scenario, we make them disconnectors as the goal is to leave them in Azure AD.
 In this scenario, we are not exporting anything to Azure AD, and the connector is configured for Import only.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/2394ad4d11546c6a5c69a6dad56fe6ca.png)

 #### Configure Extensions

-Configure Extensions on this management agent is an option but not required as we are using a synchronization rule.
-If we decided to an advanced rule in the attribute flow earlier, then this would be an option to define the rules extension.
+Configure Extensions on this management agent is an option but not required because we are using a synchronization rule.
+If we decided to use an advanced rule in the attribute flow earlier, then there would be an option to define the rules extension.

 ![](media/microsoft-identity-manager-2016-graph-b2b-scenario/74513d95b10f6ce47b7ac75fe7ab9889.png)